 I’ve always seen form as a condition for art, and forms as architecture as a condition for integrating art with architecture.
 When I begin a work, I visualize the basis for constructing forms, as textures or patterns.
 Sometimes the foundation for the work is fractured geometries where composing architectural gestures suggests a contradiction between the two.

 My work in colors, pattern, distortion, through layering of content, seeks to establish context as a canvas to arrange these structured forms.
 I draw by hand using a digitizer tablet directly into the computer, as if holding paint on a brush.
 Decisions beginning to end challenge my sense of order, my belief in color, my convictions of the relationship between art and architecture.

 For my art glass, I utilize a Durst Lambda RGB laser to expose large format photographic film, driven by my electronic file, which I then laminate between optically clear low iron glass.
 I am able to achieve what I see working electronically as a final piece offering luminosity and transparency while projecting the artwork colors onto adjacent surfaces for a greater result.
 For my print work, I employ giclée printing technology with museum papers for an archival signed, numbered print.

-My finished works appear as tangible, plausible interpretations captured as fantastical images of contradiction between that which we know and believe.
-The conversations between light, form, and color offer striking images seeking to evoke real memories of places that never existed.
+I strive to create finished works that appear as tangible, plausible interpretations of forms and their relationships to light as unique compositions.
+The conversations between light, form, and color offer striking images seeking to evoke an art and architecture co-dependent and integrated.